course-details-portlet

 Course content

 The course focuses on the psychosocial work of different practices in services for youth and children.
 Central teaching themes are: - different forms of preventive and health-promoting work and methods and measures in psychosocial work.
 Communication and conversation with children are important approaches.
-The subject is based on knowledge about risk and protection factors in children's living conditions, as well as ethical reflections on dilemmas in the students own practice.
+The course focuses as well on development of ability of ethical and critical reflections on dilemmas in the students own practice.

 Learning outcome